julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [REFACTOR] Consider making the order of statements in the model text irrelevant.
-Currently the deserialisation depends on a strict ordering - this might be a pain and lead to silly errors in the model text that are not obvious to find.
-    - Done for Exit and Item deserialisers
 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks

 - [TEST] action view includes a cancel button to reset the actions to the top level